mozilla/ff-tool/README.md

 ### Pre-requisites

-**NOTE:** ff-tool requires you have Python and virtualenv installed
+**NOTE:** ff-tool requires you have Python and virtualenv installed.
+Windows users must have Cygwin installed.

 ### Build
 ```sh